istamimnaser/ACC-Setup-Guide/README.md

 *   More detailed explanations for each solution.
 *   Ability to filter solutions by car type (if applicable).
-*   User accounts to save common issues or preferred solutions.
 *   Community-driven suggestions or notes on solutions.
 *   Search functionality for issues or solutions.